Raw vegan cheesecake with vanilla and mixed berry compote for a perfect sweet, delicious, and healthy treat that everyone will love.

 - Combine the ingredients for the almond crust in a food processor until well blended, it should stick together when pressed between your fingers.
 Divide the crust into 15 mini muffin molds and press down until firm.
 Stick in the freezer while preparing the filling.

-- Drain and rinse the cashews and place in a high-powered blender or food processor along with all the other ingredients except water.
+Drain and rinse the cashews and place in a high-powered blender or food processor along with all the other cheesecake filling ingredients, except water.
 Blend until completely smooth, scraping down as necessary and adding the water if needed.

 - Return to freezer and let harden while making the berry topping.

-- Combine all the ingredients in a small sauce pan over medium heat and bring to a boil.
+Combine the ingredients for the berry compote in a small sauce pan over medium heat and bring to a boil.
 Let boil for about 10-12 minutes, stirring occasionally until the mixture is thick.